-If you have been trying to conceive for a year or more, it is time to seek medical advice.
+Infertility is defined as the inability to conceive after 12 months or more of unprotected sex.
+If you have been trying to have a baby for a year or more, it is time to speak to your GP.
 If you are over 35, you should see a doctor if you have been trying to conceive for six months or more.

-The first point of contact should be your general practitioner (GP) who will start an infertility investigation.
+The first point of contact should be your GP who will start an infertility investigation.
 This involves a detailed medical history and a physical examination of both partners and some basic tests to make sure that the woman is ovulating and that the man produces sperm.
 If everything seems in order, your GP may advise you to keep trying for a little longer before consulting a fertility specialist.
-However, if your test results indicate a problem, your doctor will refer you to a fertility specialist without delay.
-The fertility specialist will do more tests to establish the cause of infertility and determine the type of treatment you may need.
+However, if your test results indicate a problem, your doctor will refer you to a fertility specialist straight away.
+The fertility specialist will do more tests to establish the cause of infertility and determine the type of fertility treatment you may need.

-The chance of ART treatment working has greatly improved since the late seventies when the first IVF baby was born.
-Although your chance of having a baby with ART depends largely on factors that are beyond your control, there are some things that you can do to improve the odds.
-The lifestyle factors that influence the chance of natural conception for both men and women also affect your chance of ART success.
+The chance of fertility treatment working has greatly improved since the late seventies when the first IVF baby was born.
+Although your chance of having a baby with fertility treatment depends largely on factors that are beyond your control, there are some things that you can do to improve the odds.
+The lifestyle factors that influence the chance of natural conception for both men and women also affect your chance of success through fertility treatment.